YutaiLiu/online_store/README.md

 Note: POST api/login endpoint will take "username" as "email" in the body of request when it valid a user

 # Introduce React Hook Form and Zod to help us handle user input and frontend data validation

+# Add payment provider Stripe to our application
+In order to meet PCI Compliance, aka Payment Card Industry Data Security Standard